vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 It didn't pain much, but the lower teeth slightly left of center did hit somewhat tender spots.
 The pain didn't last long, but I did notice some blood in the spitting I did immediately after, and it took a few rounds of spitting to clear the blood.
-I don't know for sure whether the bleeding happened from the same area that felt tender, because the bleeding source had stopped by the time I noticed.
+I didn't know for sure at the time whether the bleeding happened from the same area that felt tender, because the bleeding source had stopped by the time I noticed.

+However, about an hour later, when brushing my teeth, I noticed further bleeding in the area triggered by the act of brushing, and I was able to visually examine and confirm that the bleeding was occurring in that same interdental gap.

-Either way, I should pay more attention to that area, which I might be neglecting somewhat in my dental care.
+I should pay more attention to that area, which I might be neglecting somewhat in my dental care.